aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions.md

 Once we’ve configured Crossplane with the details of the new XR we can either create one directly or use a Claim.
 Typically only the team responsible for configuring Crossplane (often a platform or SRE team) have permission to create XRs directly.
 Everyone else manages XRs via a lightweight proxy resource called a Composite Resource Claim (or claim for short).

-With this claim the developer only needs to specify a default database name, size, and location to store the credentials to connect to the database.
+With this claim the developer only needs to specify a default database name, database instance class, size, and location to store the credentials to connect to the database.
 This allows the platform or SRE team to standardize on aspects such as database engine, high-availability architecture and security configuration.

 ```file
 automation/controlplanes/crossplane/compositions/claim/claim.yaml